aarons-talks/2019-05-31-GopherCon-EU/README.md

 # Building An App with Go Modules and Athens :tada:

 Hey Gophers!
 We're gonna build an awesome webapp with [Gin](https://github.com/gin-gonic/gin).
-Well, it's pretty basic but it shows cat pictures so it's still pretty awesome :grinning:.
+Well, it's pretty basic but it shows cat and dog pictures so it's still pretty awesome :grinning:.

 The cool part though?
 Instead of pulling all my webapp's dependencies directly from version control systems like GitHub (which we've always been doing in the past), we're gonna build it using [Athens](https://docs.gomods.io).